-Do you have any hints on how to integrate or introduce OKRs so people do not feel that it will be a lot of additional work?
+Do you have any hints on how to integrate or introduce OKRs so people don’t feel that it will be a lot of additional work?

 How did you introduce your team to OKRs?
 Do you feel you set the right tone?
 You want to garner your team’s trust.
 It’s important they know OKRs aren’t just one more task thrust upon them by the folks at the top to make the company more money.
 They are a set of tools that will empower everyone to make the best choices to achieve the big-picture goals.
 From top to bottom, OKRs help your organization work as a team.
 Power to the people!

 It does get easier with time.
 The first time your team writes OKRs, they may have a strong desire to pull their hair out.
 But, with a little bit of practice and the proper guidance, they will become lean mean OKR machines in no time.
-Speaking of guidance, do you have an OKR Shepard set in place?
-An OKR Shepard guides a team through the entire process from start to finish and should be able to answer any questions that might arise.
-That person could be you or any member of the team that wants to do it.
+Speaking of guidance, do you have an OKR Shepherd set in place?
+An OKR Shepherd guides a team through the entire process from start to finish and should be able to answer any questions that might arise.
+That person could be you or any member of the team.

 Well, Eva, I hope this has been helpful for you.
 Thanks so much for writing in and please let us know if there’s any other way we can further help you and your team on your OKR journey.